 A </> Required chip appears on the form element, indicating that the required expression has been applied.

-Now that you saved your expression, you can apply it to any form element.
+Now that you created the expression, you can apply it to any form element.
 You can see which elements are using the expression by clicking the number next to the expression in the Expressions pop-up.
 See Reuse expressions to learn more.

 Note: